Hospitality

 Hotels should generally review bedding every 2 to 3 years and towels every 1 to 2 years, but the right replacement schedule depends on occupancy, laundering frequency, product quality, and guest expectations.

 By combining regular inspections, good laundering practices, proper rotation, and planned purchasing, hospitality businesses can protect guest satisfaction while managing linen costs more effectively.
+If your property is planning a bedding or towel refresh, you can request a hospitality linen quote from Amstel Linens.

 Looking for a reliable hotel linen supplier in the UK & Europe?